vim-erlang/vim-erlang-runtime/README.md

 The indentation script can be tested in the following way:

-- Copy `syntax/erlang.vim` into `~/syntax`.
+1. Copy `syntax/erlang.vim` into `~/syntax`.

-- Change to the `test` directory and open `test/test_indent.erl`.
+2. Change to the `test` directory and open `test/test_indent.erl`.

-  (`test_indent.erl` always shows how the Erlang code is indented by the script – not how it should be.)
+    Note: `test_indent.erl` always shows how the Erlang code is indented by the script – not how it should be.

-- Source `helper.vim` (`:source helper.vim`)
+3. Source `helper.vim` (`:source helper.vim`)

-- Press F1 to load the new indentation (`indent/erlang.vim`).
+4. Press F1 to load the new indentation (`indent/erlang.vim`).

-- Press F3 to reindent the current line.
+5. Press F3 to reindent the current line.
 Press shift-F3 to print a log.

-- Press F4 to reindent the current buffer.
+6. Press F4 to reindent the current buffer.

-- Press F5 to show the tokens of the current line.
+7. Press F5 to show the tokens of the current line.

-*Note:*

-- When the indentation scripts detects a syntax error in test mode (i.e. when it was loaded with `F1` from `helper.vim`), it indents the line to column 40 instead of leaving it as it is.
+Note: When the indentation scripts detects a syntax error in test mode (i.e. when it was loaded with `F1` from `helper.vim`), it indents the line to column 40 instead of leaving it as it is.
 This behavior is useful for testing.

 ## Tip: indentation from the command line